-If you are absent-minded and leave the peanut butter sandwich unrefrigerated over one night, don’t worry too much about that.
+If you were absent-minded and left the peanut butter sandwich unrefrigerated over one night, don’t worry too much about that.
 In this article, we’ll give an answer to your questions and provide a more profound discussion about the shelf life of this staple food at room temperature.
-Let’s get started.
+Let’s get started!

 Can A Peanut Butter Sandwich Be Left Out Overnight?